View all newsletters

 All of the UK’s biggest political stories, both print and broadcast, have been approved by the outlets’ political editors.
 They are the minds behind every news story and coverage involving politics, and these names climbed the journalism ladder thanks to their innovative and critical thinking.

-Political editors are some of the best-known names in the industry, bringing in scoops from their overflowing books as well as typical juggling a team of political correspondents and reporters.
+Political editors are some of the best-known names in the industry, bringing in scoops from their overflowing books as well as typically juggling a team of political correspondents and reporters.

-Brexit, political conflicts, and elections are just some of the topics political editors are responsible for.
-These are the country’s main political editors across traditional newspaper outlets and broadcasters, from the BBC to The Sunday Times.
+These are the country’s main political editors across traditional newspaper outlets and broadcasters, from the BBC to The Sunday Times and GB News to the Daily Mail.

 The Guardian – Pippa Crerar (2022 – present)